 '''

 /

 Char thread class Application

 /

 class CharThread extends Thread {

 char c;

 CharThread(char aChar) {

 c = aChar;

 }

 public void run() {

 while (true) {

 System.out.println(c);

 try {

 sleep(100);

-}

-}

-'''

-'''

 } catch (InterruptedException e) {

 System.out.println("Interrupted");

 }

 }

 }

 '''

-The class defines a character data member that is initialized with a character value when an instance of the class is created with the constructor.
+This class defines a character data member that is initialized with a character value when an instance of the class is created with the constructor.

-The method run contains an infinite loop where the character is printed, and then the thread goes to sleep for 100 milliseconds.
+The method run contains an infinite loop where the character is printed, and puts the thread to sleep for 100 milliseconds.
 Note that an exception can be generated when the thread is sleeping, so code has to be defined in order to catch it.

-The next application creates two instances of this class, initialized with a different character each one.
-Then both of them are started as a thread, so the method run of both instances will be executed concurrently:
+The next application creates two instances of this class, each initialized with a different character.
+Then both of them are started as a thread, so the run methods of both instances will be executed concurrently:

-'''

 /

 test threads class Application

 /

 class TestThreads {

 public static void main(String[] args) {

+'''

 CharThread t1 = new CharThread('a');

 CharThread t2 = new CharThread('b');

 t1.start();

 t2.start();

-}

 }

 '''